formatjs/formatjs/packages/intl-segmenter/README.md

 - Returns true at index==input.length `[0.3] EOT ÷`
 - Returns true if no other rule matches `[999] Any ÷ Any`

+And this implementation specific artigicial rules:

-And due to es5 regex not being unicode aware, return false if previous character is part of a surrogate pair `[0.1]`
+- ES5 regex is not unicode aware, return false if previous character is part of a surrogate pair `[0.1]`
+- artificial rule `[0.4]` for locale based surpressions

 ## Potential alternative solutionos